Lucky-Kashyap/JS-interview-practice/README.md

   - The output should be a non-negative intger representing the count of vowels in the input string.

+## Day 14

+#### Write a function called isPowerOfTwo that takes an integer num as input and returns true if num is

+a power of two, and false otherwise.

+- Note:

+  - The input num will be a positive integer
+    Zero (0) and negative integers are not considered powers of two.

+  - The function should return true if the given number is a power of 2, and false otherwise.

 # Interview Prep

 Happy Learning! ✨